-Our last Ofsted inspection found that homework was age appropriate for the children.
+We believe that homework is age appropriate for the children.

 In Reception, children take home books to read and key words.
 They also need to access Bug Club online books

 In Year 1, children have a weekly open-ended task to do from one subject in the curriculum.
 This is a broad and balanced range throughout the year.
 The children also take home weekly phonics words to practice.